Northern Advocate Column

 A difficult morning, as I struggled to find letterboxes in the dark and took a wrong turn, delivering papers to the completely wrong street.
 Still managed at least to get the papers delivered by 7am, before the phones started ringing.

 Because you get paid a piece rate, I’d effectively worked for less than minimum wage.
 The per paper payment is worked out by the average amount of time it’s supposed to take.
-At this stage I was sceptical about it all.
+At this stage I was sceptical.

 However, after a couple of days, and fewer mistakes, I saw that it was possible to do it on time, even quicker if I ran between the car and letterboxes.